the taste space – steam, bake, boil, shake!

 Mango BBQ Beans

-Posted in Mains (Vegetarian), Sides by janet @ the taste space on May 25, 2011
+In Mains (Vegetarian), Sides on May 25, 2011 at 6:20 AM

 What’s in a label?
 Call something vegan and people assume it doesn’t taste any good.
 Somehow it will deprive them of something they “need”.
 (Me?
 Bitter?
 Much?)